minhanhnguy/Wasm-SfM/README.md

 # Wasm-SfM
-A WebAssembly module for performing Structure from Motion (SfM) tasks.
+WebAssembly modules for performing Structure from Motion (SfM) tasks.